davidedelvento/MacOS-Linux-shortcuts/README.md

 `CTRL-ALT-arrows` so the shortcut is consistent with the one on the Mac (this will break the move-by-one-word, but that is fixed by autokey)

+3. Like the previous bullet, if you lock the screen with `CTRL-CMD-q`

-For the last two points, I will link the instructions on how to do this as soon as soon as I find them again, see [here](https://meta.stackexchange.com/questions/283899/) for details.
+For the last three points, I will link the instructions on how to do this as soon as soon as I find them again, see [here](https://meta.stackexchange.com/questions/283899/) for details.